 “This one?”, he came out revealing my bag.

 “Yes, yes!!”, i say like a mother who has just discovered her lost son in the supermarket.
-“That’s my boy”, I say with a tear rolling down my eye.
+“That’s my boy”, I said with drama.

 That man who spoke Thai and English literally saved me from losing my luggage.
 He is an angel.
 Now I understand the painting titled “Babel” from the day before.
 The angels of this world are translators.